cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 | `PROOFS`          | `1`                                                                       |
 {: title="Parameters for Prio3MultihotCountVec."}

-For this instance of Prio3, each measurement is a vector of ones and zeros, where the number of ones is bounded.
+For this instance of Prio3, each measurement is a vector of true and false values, where the number of true values is bounded.
 This provides a functionality similar to Prio3Histogram except that more than one entry (or none at all) may be non-zero.
 This allows Prio3MultihotCountVec to be composed with a randomized response mechanism, like {{EPK14}}, for providing differential privacy.
-(For example, each Client would set each entry to one with some small probability.)
+(For example, each Client would set each entry with some small probability.)

 The validity circuit is denoted `MultihotCountVec` and has three parameters:
-`length`, the number of entries in the count vector; `max_weight`, the maximum number of non-zero entries (i.e., the weight must be at most `max_weight`); and `chunk_length`, used the same way as in {{prio3sumvec}} and
+`length`, the number of entries in the count vector; `max_weight`, the maximum number of true entries (i.e., the weight must be at most `max_weight`); and `chunk_length`, used the same way as in {{prio3sumvec}} and {{prio3histogram}}.
-{{prio3histogram}}.

 Validation works as follows.
 Let